-Through changes in societal and public health practices, we may be able to limit the magnitude of changes to the planet's climate and thus reduce the negative impacts to human health.
-Many mitigation and adaptation strategies will provide co-benefits, simultaneously reducing the negative effects of climate change while also reducing illness and death.
-An example of adaptation strategies that provide health benefits, include resilience of health care facilities, integrated early warning and vector control systems for infectious diseases, and enhanced waste water treatment facilities to manage increased flooding events.
-However, it is also possible that some mitigation may introduce unanticipated potential for human harm.
+Through these changes in human activities and practices, we may be able to limit the magnitude of changes to the planet's climate and thus reduce the negative impacts to human health.
+Although it is possible that some mitigation strategies may exacerbate known human health stressors or introduce unanticipated potential for human harm, many strategies will provide co-benefits, simultaneously reducing the negative effects of climate change while also reducing illness and death.
+Furthermore, these co-benefits may have an even greater impact on vulnerable populations.